Auction tools · Copart & BCA · UK fee tables

 How accurate are these fee calculations?

-The Copart and BCA fee tiers are based on published rates.
-However, auction houses occasionally update their fee structures.
-Always verify the current rates on the platform before bidding.
-This calculator is a guide to help you plan your maximum bid, not a guarantee of exact charges.
+The Copart Fee B and BCA Standard rate tables are based on verified 2026 published rates.
+However, auction houses update their fee structures periodically, and BCA fees vary by account tier (Standard, Blue, Silver, Gold).
+Always confirm the exact rates that apply to your account before bidding.
+This calculator is a planning guide, not a guarantee of exact charges.

 Ready to analyse a specific lot?